 You cannot tell how thick it is from the picture, really.
 You need to feel it.

 5. 14lb or 300gsm - Watercolor Paper - Able to absorb water and other liquids such as water based paint and ink, while staying flat for a high quality, finished look.
 I like using bits of this for the main image on my handmade cards.
-To me there is luxury in watercolour paper
+To me there is luxury and freedom in watercolour paper.
+It will take heaps of water or ink, paint or other craft medium without piling and peeling

 All Stampin' Up! card stock is normally acid free and lignin free, too.